 Where Can You Go Skiing in Spain?

-There are other locations in Spain that you can ski, including the Cantabrian Mountains (6 locations), Sistema Central (5 locations), the Iberian Mountains (3 locations) and the Sierra Nevada, home to 1 ski resort, which is also Europe’s most southernmost ski resort.
+There are also other locations in Spain that you can ski, including the Cantabrian Mountains (8 locations), Sistema Central (6 locations), the Iberian Mountains (4 locations) and the Sierra Nevada, home to one ski resort in Andalucía which is the most southerly ski resort in continental Europe.

-In this post we are going to focus on the five ski resorts located in the region of Girona, all of which are within a 2 – 3 hour drive of Barcelona, making them easy to access from across Europe.
+In this post we’re going to focus on the five ski resorts located in the Girona region of Catalonia, all of which are within a 2 to 3 hour drive of Barcelona, making them easy to get to from across Europe.

 Why Ski in the Spanish Pyrenees?

-The resorts that we experienced, in the Catalonia region, are beautifully picturesque and easy to get to – most are within a two hour drive of Barcelona.
-You also get to experience fantastic Spanish food, prices are reasonable, and they aren’t too busy either!
+The resorts that we experienced, in the Catalonia region, are beautifully picturesque and easy to get to.
+Most are within a two hour drive of Barcelona, you’ll get to enjoy fantastic Spanish food, prices are reasonable, and the slopes aren’t too busy either.

 For families and beginners, I’d say the Spanish Pyrenees are perfect.
 There are lots of introductory slopes, ski instruction is reasonably priced and there are a lot of ski schools to choose from.
-One of the resorts we visited is also perfect for those physical or mental health needs, being fully equipped for accessible skiing.
+One of the resorts we visited is also fully equipped for accessible skiing, with a dedicated programme for skiers with physical and mental health needs.

 When Is the Ski Season in Spain?

-Resorts are open from November through to April, however the best snow is usually best January or February.
+Resorts in the Spanish Pyrenees are typically open from late November or early December through to early April, with the best snow usually in January or February.
 Days are longer in February, so that is often a good month to come.
 Weekends are usually busy, as locals head out of the cities and up the mountains, so if you want quieter slopes, aim for the weekdays.

-If you want a more lively feel come during the weekends.
-There is often special entertainment and more activities on offer on the weekends – plus some of the resorts offer public transport to and from major cities on the weekends.
+If you want a livelier feel, come during the weekends.
+There’s often special entertainment and more activities on offer at the weekends, plus some of the resorts offer public transport to and from major cities on those days.

 Skiing in Spain: Five Ski Resorts in the Spanish Pyrenees

 So that’s the where, why, and when.
-Now I’m going to share with you the four ski areas and resorts that we visited plus a fifth that is for those who are Nordic or cross-country skiers, to help you make a decision as to which ones might be best for you.
+Now I’m going to share with you the four ski areas and resorts that we visited, plus a fifth that’s for cross-country and Nordic skiers, to help you make a decision as to which ones might be best for you.

-Whilst there are around 20 total ski resorts across the Spanish Pyrenees, our guide focuses on the 5 resorts that are in the Girona region, making them easy to access from both Barcelona and Girona, which have great transport links.
+Whilst there are around 20 ski resorts across the Spanish Pyrenees in total, our guide focuses on the five resorts that are in the Girona region, making them easy to access from both Barcelona and Girona, which have great transport links.

 1. Vallter 2000

-Found at the top of an epic 12km long switchback road, Vallter 2000 is the only resort in this list that doesn’t have some form of on-site accommodation – unless you’re in a campervan, in which case there is some allocated parking available for overnight stops.
+Found at the top of an epic 12km long switchback road, Vallter 2000 is the only resort in this list that doesn’t have some form of on-site accommodation.
+The exception is campervans, for which there is some allocated parking available for overnight stops.

-It’s not a huge ski resort, with 17 slopes across 18.7km of piste, ranging from green to red in difficulty.
+It’s not a huge ski resort, with around 13 to 14 runs across roughly 18km of piste, ranging from green to red in difficulty.
 It offers up spectacular views across the Pyrenees though, and the café at the top of the slopes is well worth stopping at for the view from 2,535 metres.

-As well as skiing / snowboarding, there’s also a children’s play area, snowshoeing and snow tubing, plus four bars and restaurants.
+As well as skiing and snowboarding, there’s also a children’s play area, snowshoeing and snow tubing, plus four bars and restaurants.

 My suggestion is that Vallter 2000 is a great one-day skiing option.
-It’s a 2 hour drive from Girona (3 hours from Barcelona), and there is in fact a bus that runs here from Girona on the weekends.
-If you can make it here under your own steam, I’d suggest avoiding the weekends if possible, as these are the busiest times usually.
+It’s a 2 hour drive from Girona (3 hours from Barcelona), and there’s a bus that runs here from Girona on the weekends.
+If you can make it here under your own steam, I’d suggest avoiding the weekends if possible, as those are the busiest times.

 I visited on a foggy and grey Thursday, and there were probably less than twenty people across the whole resort.
-My guide explained that most people come up from the cities for the day, and if the weather isn’t good, they’ll stay home and wait for better weather.
+My guide explained that most people come up from the cities for the day, and if the weather isn’t good, they’ll stay home and wait for a better one.

 I persisted through the whole day (with regular hot chocolate stops, admittedly), and my efforts were rewarded in the last hour, when the sun gloriously broke through the mountains, and I had the whole place to myself.
 That was a magical moment that I won’t forget for a while.